What Are My Legal Rights as a Survivor of Sexual Assault?

 Do I Need a Lawyer if My Case is Currently in the Criminal Justice System?

 We are a civil litigation law firm and represent survivors for the abuse and harm they suffered as children.
 The state or county prosecutor is responsible for bringing criminal charges in the case.
-The relief allowed by the courts in a civil lawsuit involves monetary awards and other non-monetary requests we can make throughout your case.
+A civil lawsuit is separate from the criminal process and allows survivors to seek monetary awards and other non-monetary relief against individuals and institutions responsible for the harm.

 How Do I Learn About the Laws in My State?